-If you've recently been through a divorce - or are contemplating one - you may want to look closely at issues involving credit.
-Understanding the different kinds of credit accounts opened during a marriage may help illuminate the potential benefits - and pitfalls - of each.
+If you’ve recently been through a divorce or are contemplating one, you may want to look closely at issues involving credit.
+Understanding the different kinds of credit accounts you already have can prevent potential mishaps.
+Depending on whether you have joint or individual credit accounts, the circumstances you face will vary.

-Individual Account: Your income, assets, and credit history are considered by the creditor.
-Whether you are married or single, you alone are responsible for paying off the debt.
-The account will appear on your credit report and may appear on the credit report of any "authorized" user.
-However, if you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin), you and your spouse may be responsible for debts incurred during the marriage, and the individual debts of one spouse may appear on the credit report of the other.
+If you had individual accounts during the marriage, you are solely responsible for your credit and debt management plan.
+Therefore, managing your credit and divorce is up to you.
+However, if you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin), you and your spouse may be responsible for debts incurred during the marriage.
+Also, the individual debts of one spouse may appear on the credit report of the other.

-Joint Account: Your income, financial assets, and credit history - and your spouse's - are considerations for a joint account.
-No matter who handles the household bills, you and your spouse are responsible for seeing that debts are paid.
-A creditor who reports the credit history of a joint account to credit bureaus must report it in both names (if the account was opened after June 1, 1977).
+Your income, financial assets, and credit history, as well as your spouse’s, are considerations for a joint account.
+No matter who handles the household bills, you and your spouse are responsible for settling credit card debt.
+The credit history on a joint account is reported under both names.

 If you divorce, you may want to close joint accounts or accounts in which your former spouse was an authorized user.
 Or ask the creditor to convert these accounts into individual accounts.